 What Hannibal gives us instead is a slow-burn love story of two people on opposite sides of the law.
 It’s engrossing to see them twist themselves into versions they thought each other would accept, and it’s fitting for Hannibal to end with Graham pushing Hannibal off a cliff, before following suit.
 This was never going to be a happy murder husbands love story ending – but it’s still a love story worth watching.

-This Gothtober, revisit the gothic horror of Hannibal.
+This spring, revisit the gothic horror of Hannibal.
 We promise you won’t regret it, or dinner’s on us.
-Mwahahahaa.
+Mwahahahaaa.